mwojnars/hypertag/README.md

               Slash (/) marks a <b>markup block</b> (no HTML escaping).
               Text blocks may consist of multiple lines, like here.

+Here, `ul` is a "tag", which renders to its HTML equivalent `<ul>...</ul>`.
 Indentation of blocks gets preserved in the output during rendering:

 ```html
 <ul>